cupOJoseph/plunderbot/README.md

 # plunderbot
 An bot that finds arbitrage opportunities on OpenSea and plunders them for profit.
 Uses OpenSea.js

-# Update 8/3/2021: this repo is out-dated, probably no longer secure, and will not help you make any money. please do not use this in production
+# Update 8/3/2021: this repo is out-dated, does not work, and will not help you make any money. please do not use this in production, it is not secure.
 Apparently some people have recently shared this project as something that will help you instantly make money flipping on opensea.
 Do not believe them, trust me, I created this.

 ## Installation
 ```